 You eliminated the tree that just didn’t work in your yard, but now you have the stump to contend with.
 Surprisingly, removing it is no easy task.
 In fact, it’s left you, well — stumped.
-But never fear, if you need to know how to remove a tree stump, we’ve got you covered.
-And while you may ultimately decide to call in a professional, you do have options.
+But never fear!
+Here are five ways to remove a tree stump.

 No. 1: Use Chemicals

-To get your tree stump out this way, you’ll need the following:
+To get a small tree stump out this way, you’ll need the following:

 - A chainsaw and a drill